niharMSQ1/OAuth2-practice2/README.md

-# Django OAuth2 and Simple JWT Integration
+# Django OAuth2 and Simple JWT Integration for the Resource project, Client project just run separatly normally

 This project demonstrates the integration of OAuth2 and Simple JWT for authentication in a Django application.
 It includes user registration, login, and API endpoint for generating and updating access tokens.